fadotti/fadotti/README.md

 ## Hi there, it's Fede 👋

 🌱 I’m currently learning about web development by following [The Odin Project](https://www.theodinproject.com/about)'s curriculum.
-I have a solid grasp of fundamentals (JS, HTML5 and CSS3) more than a year of using exclusively these basic building blocks.
+I have a solid grasp of fundamentals (JS, HTML5 and CSS3) after more than a year of using exclusively these basic building blocks.
 I am at this time learning React and will soon start incorporating database and backend concepts as well.

 The following list contains more details about technologies with which I am acquainted: